Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 ## Fork-and-Extend: Backend Data Engineering Mini-Feature

 ### 🎯 Goal
-Demonstrate your backend data engineering capability by building a small feature that integrates with the existing [HarmonAIze](https://github.com/drnicholasbrink/HarmonAIze) repository.
-This should reflect your ability to work with structured data, apply mapping logic, and output clean, harmonized results.
+Demonstrate your backend data engineering and Django skills by building a feature that integrates harmonized structured data (CSV/YAML) into a Django/PostgreSQL database.
+You will design Django models, implement mapping/ingestion logic, and ensure the data is ready for use within a Django environment.
+This exercise reflects real-world backend work with Django, schema design, and data harmonization.

 ---